Not necessarily my favourites to do, but a sampling of asanas that are significant or interesting to me and why.

 Shoulderstand (Sarvangasana “sar-van-GAHS-unnuh”) I wanted to include an inversion is this list, and this pose has several variations to lessen the difficulty/intensity but all of them still get you into an inverted position.
 The supported shoulderstand variation (not shown) has the hands placed on back to prop help prop up the torso.
 Shoulderstand pose is symbolic of new perspective, and that it is for both the physical body and the mind.
 This is one of those poses which require a bit of work and tactics to get into position, and then once you finally get into your expression of Shoulderstand, the actual challenge it offers you is to now settle and just “be” for a few breaths. [download asana tip sheet: Shoulderstand]

-Upward-facing Dog (Urdhva Mukha Svanasana “OORD-vah MOO-kah shvon-AHS-unnuh”) This pose requires some caution… in fact it can sometimes be more risky to people with highly flexible spines than stiff-backed folks like me… but it is a lovely and graceful pose in both how it looks and how it feels.
-Said to open the body to compassion, love, gratitude, Upward-facing dog is a beautiful pose inside and out.
+Upward-facing Dog (Urdhva Mukha Svanasana “OORD-vah MOO-kah shvon-AHS-unnuh”) This pose requires some caution… interestingly, it can sometimes be more risky to people with highly flexible spines than stiff-backed folks like me… but it is a lovely and graceful pose in both how it looks and how it feels.
+Said to access the heart chakra and open the body to compassion, love, gratitude, Upward-facing dog is a beautiful pose inside and out.
 And being cautious about how we enter and maintain the pose is an excellent exercise in mindfulness and tuning in to our body sensation on both a macro and micro level. [download asana tip sheet: Upward-facing Dog]

 Disclaimer: nothing on this page, including the documents it links to, is intended as yoga instruction.